Building respect and trust in any canine, starts the moment you bring him into your home.

 • when he is NOT jumping up.

 • when he is NOT seeking your attention when he is ‘being the canine’ that you want.
-Young puppies respond well to this training!
+All canines, especially young puppies respond well to this training!

 When you reward good behaviour always, negative behaviours disappear.

 All family members must adopt the same respect, after all, he is a member of your family!

 Include your puppy in everything your daily routine allows.
 If it’s possible to take him with you, do so as this is great for socializing.

 Have a game with your puppy with one of his toys.
 Name the toy.
 Have him find the toy [as you place it under a cushion].
 This is great stimulation for any age dog.
-Play establishes packleadership, building trust and respect along the way.
+Play establishes leadership, building trust and respect along the way.

 Puppies need lots of controlled exercise, this brings about coordination, body awareness and trust.

 With multiple dog/cat households, treat them all equal, again, this builds trust and confidence.
 Don’t play favourites, because the puppy is cute and tiny.
 They do grow!!

-Trust and Respect must be earned, not demanded.
+Trust and Respect must be earned with regular training.